iJackUA/awesome-vagrant/README.md

 *To proxy your local web server and make it publicly available over the internet.*

+* [Vagrant share](https://www.vagrantup.com/docs/share/) - allows you to share your Vagrant environment with anyone in the world.
 * [xip.io](http://xip.io) - a magic domain name that provides wildcard DNS for any IP address.
+* [ngrok](https://ngrok.com/) - tool to create secure tunnels to expose a local server behind a NAT or firewall to the internet.
 * [proxylocal.com](http://proxylocal.com) - proxy your local web-server and make it publicly available over the internet.
 * [localtunnel.me](http://localtunnel.me) - assign you a unique publicly accessible url that will proxy all requests to your locally running webserver.